mattridgway/PaymentGateway/README.md

   * `/src/Stark.PaymentGateway.Sdk.Net` - Contains a client library for other applications to easily connect to the Gateway API.
 * `/test` - Contains any automated tests projects

+## Automated Tests

+### Load Tests

+To run the automated K6 load tests, open a new terminal, navigate to the `/test/Stark.PaymentGateway.LoadTests` directory and run the command `k6 run process-payment-load-test.js`.

 # Troubleshooting

 ## System.Net.Http.HttpRequestException